kristianfoerster/aware/README.md

 ### Meteorological input
 As the model operates on a regular grind, the meteorological forcing must be provided as gridded datasets.
 At present the model is tested using the [HISTALP](http://www.zamg.ac.at/histalp/index.php) data.
 This dataset includes monthly values of air temperature and precipitation depth since 1800 for the Greater Alpine Region.
 In principle it is very easy to provide interface to similar datasets like ERA-Interim or CFSR, respectively.

 The concept of meteorological input presumes a reference climatology which is typically applied for model calibration (e.g., HISTALP).
 Other datasets, such as climate model data, can be used as well.
 Since these models are typically subjected to a climatology that slightly differs from the reference dataset.
-The monthly time step allows one to work with standardised anomalies (Wilks, 2006):
+The monthly time step allows one to work with standardised anomalies (Wilks, 2006, Förster et al., 2018):

 ![](./images/eq_anomaly_01.png)